What’s going on now?

 Sometimes God changes our plans unexpectedly, doesn’t He?
 My current project is not a book called, A Quiet Confidence.
 AQC, as I call it, is now safely on a back burner.
 Other things have moved to the forefront.

 One of those things is the fact that my agent retired.
 That led me to search for a new agent.
-I’m pleased to announce that I am now with the Leslie H. Stobbe Agency.
-I’ve just sent him a proposal and first four chapters of my novel, As Snow Before a Summer Sun.
-My hope is that he can find a home for this one–as well as the next two books in the series.
+I’m pleased to announce that I am now with the Steve Laube Agency.
+My new agent is Bob Hostetler.
+My novel, As Snow Before a Summer Sun is being evaluated by a publisher right now.
+We’re waiting to hear if they will publish it or not.
+My hope is if they accept this one for publication, they will also publish the next two books in the series.

 Now I’m engaged in a new project, not AQC, as I thought it would be.
 I am happy to report that I’ve recently finished a new book I’m calling, SALVATION: Reflections on God’s Saving Work.
 This has been a huge project, so I certainly ask for your prayers as I get it ready to send to my agent.
-At this point, I am doing the first big edit.
-Then it will be ready to send to Mr. Stobbe.
+At this point, the first big edit is completed.
+Now I have to incorporate the changes into the manuscript, insert the charts, and obtain some endorsement.
+Then it will be ready to send to Mr. Hostetler.

 I struggled for some time with writing this book.
 This is, by far, the most theological book I’ve ever written.
 And women writing theology is still not exactly in vogue.
 I let that dissuade me for years before I finally remembered that the success or failure of such a book does not ultimately depend on me.
 I call myself a Sovereignty-of-God-girl.
 If He is sovereign over all things–and He is–then He is sovereign over how this book will be received.
 My job is to write it, prayerfully asking Him to superintend every word.
 I will trust Him with whatever happens once it leaves my computer.